 Our staff publish a wide range of books, chapters and journal papers.
 For more information on these please see the individuals' staff page.

 Doctoral students at the Centre pursue innovative research in a variety of topics in Byzantine studies, Ottoman studies, and Modern Greek studies.
-Every year in late May the current research students of the Centre organize the annual Postgraduate Research Colloquium of the Centre for Byzantine, Ottoman and Modern Greek Studies, where they have the opportunity to present their work and are trained in giving academic presentations.
-The most recent 12th Annual Colloquium was held in May 2011 on the topic of The Shadow of the Past: Legacy and Heritage from Byzantium to the Modern World.
+In February 2017 a two-day workshop organised by a postgratuate at tehe Centre, toegether with a gratuate of the Courtauld, was held at Birmingham on Reconsidering the Concept of Decline in the Arts of the Palaiologan Era.
+Every year the current research students of the Centre organize the annual Postgraduate Research Colloquium of the Centre for Byzantine, Ottoman and Modern Greek Studies, where they have the opportunity to present their work and are trained in giving academic presentations.
+The most recent 18th Annual Colloquium was held in June 2017 on the topic of Multiculturalism from Late Antiquity to Modernity.

 Students have also initiated large collaborative reseach projects, such as the Syropoulos Project on the translation and study of the key Byzantine account of the Council of Ferrara-Florence (1438-39).
 Graduate alumni and alumnae of the Centre hold prestigious academic and other professional positions throughout the world and have most recently launched the blog Friends of the Centre for Byzantine, Ottoman and Modern Greek Studies.